I want to record each change to the program’s state, so I take the original

 it using the module’s dictionary for its global variables.
 After that, importing

-module will import the instrumented code, even if there is no
+the live_lib module will import the instrumented code, even if there is no

-file.
-Any other modules that import live_lib
+live_lib.py file.
+Any other modules that import live_lib will get the

 instrumented code.